Review: United Club Chicago O’Hare International Airport- Terminal 1 Gate B18

 Wifi

-Wi-Fi speeds were pretty good and this is important for business travelers that need internet connectivity.
-Overall, this lounge was unimpressive and I’d have to say it was a notch lower than most Priority Pass lounges I have visited.
+Wi-Fi speeds were pretty good, which is important for business travelers needing internet connectivity.
+Overall, this lounge was unimpressive, and I’d say it was a notch lower than most Priority Pass lounges I have visited.
 This lounge does not offer showers, does not have a ton of space, and offers subpar buffet options.
 I’d rate this lounge a 2.7/5.
-If you’re departing from a gate near B18 and you have no desire to walk to another United Club Lounge, I guess this is your only option.
+If you’re departing from a gate near B18 and do not want to walk to another United Club Lounge, I guess this is your only option.
 The United Club Lounge in Terminal 2 is far more spacious and has a much better ambiance.
 If you have the time, you should walk over to Terminal 2 and enjoy that one instead.
-And please don’t purchase a $59 day-pass for the sake of visiting THIS lounge.
-It’s not worth it.

 One thought on “Review: United Club Chicago O’Hare International Airport- Terminal 1 Gate B18

-Leave a Reply
+Leave a comment